 He returned himself upright to his table and continued to butter his roll and talk to his red-nosed wife.

 Home, of course, was still almost two thousand miles away, at the end of a disheartening long railway track.
 I was just looking forward to seeing it again, at some point.
-Maybe the Dutch Freud was right though.
-Perhaps after this I should never leave again.
+Maybe the Dutch Freud was right though, perhaps after this I will never leave again.

 Christmas Day broke over our rooms in the Sloterdijk suburb.